virtualdesktopdevops/xd7deliverycontroller/README.markdown

 - From Powershell Gallery if **sqlservermodulesource** parameter is set to **internet**
 - From an enterprise location if **sqlservermodulesource** parameter is set to **offline**.
 In this case, the ZIP file containing the SQLServer v21.0.17199 (_sqlserver_powershell_21.0.17199.zip_) has to be manually downloaded from Powershell Gallery using the `Save-Module -Name SqlServer -Path <path> -RequiredVersion 21.0.17199` powershell command.

-This module requires a custom version of the puppetlabs-dsc module compiled with ...
+This module requires a custom version of the puppetlabs-dsc module compiled with [XenDesktop Powershell DSC Resource](https://github.com/VirtualEngine/XenDesktop7) as a dependency.
+Ready to use module provided on [Github](https://github.com/virtualdesktopdevops/puppetlabs-dsc/tree/1.5.0_custom).

 ## Change log ##